d3kryption/narrative-documentation/docs/common-ui/index.md

 ## Purchase

-You can download [Narrative Common UI here](https://www.unrealengine.com/marketplace/en-US/product/narrative-common-ui) from the Epic Marketplace.
+You can download [Narrative Common UI here](https://www.unrealengine.com/marketplace/en-US/product/narrative-common-ui) from the Fab Marketplace.